BLEMF 2024

 The "Cancionero de Palacio" & Other Songs for Exiles

 Founded in 2016, Cantoría is a Spanish vocal quartet specializing in music of the Iberian Golden Age.
-Known for their distinctive, fresh approach to performance, the group’s superb musicianship, youthful energy, and vibrant stage presence create a powerful, engaged connection between early music and modern audiences.
-Cantoría is quickly building an international presence with numerous accolades to their name and concerts at renowned festivals and venues in Spain, Italy, the Netherlands, France, Germany, the UK, Poland, and Croatia.
-Their CD, Mateo Flecha “El Viejo”: Ensaladas has earned three prestigious recording awards: the Diapason Découverte Award (France), the German Record Critics Prize (Germany), and the Melómano d’Oro (Italy).
-Cantoría’s BLEMF 2024 performance will be their US debut.
+Known for their distinctive, fresh approach to performance, the ensemble’s superb musicianship, youthful energy, and vibrant stage presence create a powerful, engaged connection between early music and modern audiences, earning them numerous young artist awards and artist residencies in their earlier years, including the Ambronay EEEmerging program (Ambronay, France; 2018), Les Quotidiennes de La Cité de la Voix (Vézelay, France; 2018), and Il Centro di Musica Antica della Fondazione Ghislieri (Pavia, Italy; 2019).
+Today, Cantoría performs frequently across Spain, Italy, the Netherlands, France, Germany, the UK, Poland, and Croatia, and is headlining at some of Europe’s most prestigious festivals and venues.
+Their August 2023 mainstage concert at the Utrecht Early Music Festival was declared a “triumph” by El País, and their 2024 calendar includes debuts at Amsterdam’s Muziekgebouw in April and London’s Wigmore Hall in October.
+Cantoría first CD, Mateo Flecha “El Viejo”: Ensaladas (2022), was hailed by Le Monde as “magnificent” and has earned no fewer than three major awards: the Diapason Découverte Award (France), the Schallplattenkritik Preis (Germany), and the Melómano d’Oro (Italy).
+Cantoría’s BLEMF 2024 performance marks their US debut.

 7:15pm | Pre-Concert Discussion with Carolann Buff, early music choral scholar & BLEM board member, and Cantoría music director, Jorge Losana